3022 West Jackson

 The Japanese beetle has been named the most devastating pest of urban and rural landscapes in the eastern United States costing Americans more than $460 million per year in management alone.
 It seems our landscapes are filling up with destructive invasive insects.
 Are they here to stay?
 Will it ever get better?
 Join University of Illinois Extension horticulture educator, Chris Enroth, as he answers those questions, best practices for managing Japanese beetles, and the dos and don’ts on protecting our landscape plants.

-Growing Ginger, Turmeric, and Other Unique Crops
+Growing Ginger, Turmeric, and Other Unique Crops [Check it out online]

 Are there markets beyond tomatoes for local growers?
 During this class, University of Illinois Extension horticulture educator, Chris Enroth, will share his experience growing tropical crops like ginger, turmeric, and other unique market vegetables in the Midwest.

-Introduction to Sustainable Landscaping
+Introduction to Sustainable Landscaping [Check it out online]

-Taking a sustainable approach to your yard benefits you, the environment and our future.
+Taking a sustainable approach to your yard benefits you, the environment, and our future.
 Sustainable landscapes save money by using fewer pesticides and fertilizers and lowers power, water, and waste disposal bills.
 Sustainable landscapes safeguard our water quality, soils, and wildlife and provide us with countless ecosystem services.
 University of Illinois Extension horticulture educator, Chris Enroth will introduce several different techniques to incorporate sustainable practices into the lawn and garden.
-During the session we will discuss sustainable lawns, how to handle stormwater, building healthy soils and more fundamental methods to reduce your eco-footprint.
+During the session we will discuss sustainable lawns, how to handle stormwater, building healthy soils, and more fundamental methods to reduce your eco-footprint.

 Identify & Attract Beneficial Insects to Your Garden